starkodder/frolunda-torg-quiz-bot/README.md

 The actual game was an iframe inside https://frolundatorg.se/quiz : https://ft-quizwebclient.vercel.app/ The weekly score wasn't shown the last week, but the weeklyhighscore still returned last weeks highscores.

+The game sends you an email to the given mail address with a link to verify in the format of https://quiz.frolundatorg.se/approve/* with * representing a 96 char long hexadecimal string (this only works once per email, so you can't enter the same mail twice).
+The format of the mails are written in the file mailformat.txt.